Rafatlne/kingdom/README.md

             ]
         }
 ````
 > Here you can send `languages` as empty array.
 But you have to send atleast one value in `neighbours` array.
+Also `languages` and `neighbours` array's only accept primary key values.
 4. Update an existing country
 ```
 Path : /api/v1/countries/{pk}/